 At our 2011 annual meeting, our stockholders overwhelmingly approved, on an advisory basis, the compensation of our executive officers described in our 2011 proxy statement.
-Holders of approximately 63.9 million of our outstanding shares voted "For" such advisory "say-on-pay" approval, while the holders of less than 900,000 shares voted "Against."
+Approximately 98.7% of the votes cast on the matter were voted "For" such advisory "say-on-pay" approval, while approximately 1.3% were voted "Against."
+In addition, at the Company's 2011 annual meeting, a majority of our stockholders supported the Board's recommendation to hold a vote on the Company's executive compensation program every three years.
+As a result of the support received for its recommendation, the Board of Directors determined to hold a vote on executive compensation every three years.

-As discussed more fully below, and in light of our focus on pay for performance and the extremely high support our say-on-pay proposal received last year, for 2012 our compensation committee determined to continue to:
+As discussed more fully below, and in light of our focus on pay for performance and the extremely high support our say-on-pay proposal received in 2011, for 2012 and 2013 our compensation committee continued to:

-- use both our peer group and certain composite global compensation survey data as the primary benchmarking tools for evaluating executive compensation, taking into account evolving global and business unit roles and responsibilities of our management team; - use PRUs as an integral component of our long-term incentive program in order to strengthen pay-for-performance and directly incorporate revenue and earnings before interest, tax, depreciation and amortization expense (referred to as EBITDA) objectives; - include in our PRU program the use of a modifier tied to our total stockholder return over a three-year period relative to S&P 600 companies, thereby providing balance between retention and linkage to stockholder value creation; - · provide that the mix of equity awards to our executive officers is weighted more toward performance than time-vest RSUs; and calculate the number of shares of our common stock subject to performance and time-vest RSUs by using the six-month trailing average closing sale price of our common stock as of the date of grant, thereby mitigating the effects of our stock price volatility.
+- use both our peer group and certain composite global compensation survey data as the primary benchmarking tools for evaluating executive compensation, taking into account evolving global and business unit roles and responsibilities of our management team; - tie a substantial portion of our annual cash incentive plan for our executive officers to our consolidated operating income to support collaboration within our senior management team and reward our executive officers for company-wide performance; - use PRUs as an integral component of our long-term incentive program in order to strengthen pay-for-performance and directly incorporate revenue and earnings before interest, tax, depreciation and amortization expense (referred to as EBITDA) objectives; - include in our PRU program the use of a modifier tied to our total stockholder return over a three-year period relative to, for 2012, S&P 600 companies, and for 2013, a group of peer companies selected by our compensation committee, thereby providing balance between retention and linkage to stockholder value creation; - · provide that the mix of equity awards to our executive officers is weighted more toward performance than time-vest RSUs; and - calculate the number of shares of our common stock subject to PRUs and RSUs by using the six-month trailing average closing sale price of our common stock as of the date of grant, thereby mitigating the effects of our stock price volatility.

 An important principle driving our compensation programs is our belief that it benefits our stockholders for management's compensation to be tied to our company's current and long-term performance.
-As a result, at-risk pay is expected to comprise an increasingly significant portion of our executive compensation, particularly for our most senior officers.
-As indicated above, approximately 98.7% of the votes cast on the 2011 advisory vote or execute compensation proposal were in favor of our executive compensation as described in our 2011 proxy statement.
+As a result, at-risk pay is expected to continue to comprise a significant portion of our executive compensation, particularly for our most senior officers.
+As indicated above, approximately 98.7% of the votes cast on the 2011 advisory vote on execute compensation were in favor of our executive compensation as described in our 2011 proxy statement.
 Our board and compensation committee considered these final vote results and determined that, given the significant level of support, no material changes to our executive compensation philosophy were necessary based on the vote results.
-Nevertheless, our compensation committee has made several important changes to our management incentive plan in 2012, discussed in detail below, which demonstrate our ongoing commitment to aligning our executive compensation with the interests of our stockholders and building on our pay-for-performance philosophy.